-The scaleup mindset: time to think bigger
+The scaleup mindset: how to create a culture and time to think bigger

 Shifting from startup to scaleup is neither simple nor quick, says Joe Haslam, but it is fundamental for any fast-growing business.
 Sustainable growth-oriented management skills can help the process go more smoothly.

 Scaling up should be the true raison d’être of the startup movement.
 Globalization and the tech-driven elimination of border barriers have given a new opportunity to today’s entrepreneurs.
 It’s time for them to think big and truly expand their projects.
 The scaling-up process is not terribly different from the internationalization processes already underway at many companies.

 Now is the time to take risks, as many of today’s scaleups have already done.
 For such an endeavor to succeed, the entire team must share a common vision of risk.
 Likewise, the company must abandon the short-term thinking typical of a startup and embrace long-term management: scaling up is a marathon, not a sprint.

 Although it may fashionable to be a start-up entrepreneur, the true essence of business ownership has always been survival rather than experimentation with short-lived ideas.
 Consider that the average scaleup grows by 20% annually in terms of both revenue and staff size over a three-year period.

 Many startups last only a short time and die before achieving their aims.
 Their vision of growth looks no further than gaining access to new rounds of financing.

 If the capacity and mindset for scaling up are lacking, the money and resources initially invested often comes to naught.
 So companies need specialists who can identify market opportunities.